The DVD cover for Get Lesta’s ‘Get 420’

 Filming and editing wise, I love everything Jon Minor puts out.
 The transition from Stay Gold to the MADE series, switching from VX to HD and still enjoying how it looked, had a part in me switching to HD.
 Always love watching Baker videos – never get bored of watching them.

-You’ve done a series of collaborations with brands in the past.
-Which have been your favourites and why?
+You’ve done a series of collaborations with brands.
+Which is your favourites and why?

 What are your favourite spots in Leicester and the Midlands generally?